 The Mekon reveals that he has captured them in an effort to force Dan to obey his will.
 The Mekon wants Dan and his friends to serve him.
-He believes that if he kills them they will be martyrs, but if they who are seen as great heroes serve him then it will crush the last bit of hope and resistance left in humanity.
+He believes that if he kills them they will be martyrs, but if the great heroes are shown to serve him, then it will crush the last bit of hope and resistance left in humanity.

 Digby, Lex and Flamer meanwhile are soon visited by the benevolent Treen Sondar who aided them in previous battles against the Mekon.
 It is revealed Sondar managed to infiltrate the Mekon’s army and that he was the Treen the Mekon ordered to murder Stripey.
 Sondar of course hid Stripey instead and now returns him unharmed to Flamer, Digby and Lex inside an old food cannister.

-Dan refuses to help the Mekon with all of his friends saying they would rather die than help a monster.
+Dan refuses to help the Mekon, and all of his friends saying they would rather die than help a monster.
 The Mekon then attempts to torture Sir Hubert in order to break Dan by experimenting on him to remove his positive qualities from his brain.
-Dan and the others manage to attack the Mekon however, catching him off guard and rescues Sir Hubert before the Mekon can experiment on his brain.
+Dan and the others manage to attack the Mekon however, catching him off guard and rescue Sir Hubert before the Mekon can experiment on his brain.

-Dan comes close to capturing the Mekon but unfortunately the Mekon is able to summon his special guard the Selektrobots, larger, more powerful yellow robots.
-Dan is still able to make a deal with the Mekon to take him back to earth and though the Mekon agrees he promises Dan he will rue the day he ever asked to return home.
+Dan comes close to capturing the Mekon but unfortunately the tyrant is able to summon his special guard the Selektrobots, larger, more powerful yellow robots.
+Dan is still able to make a deal with the Mekon to take him back to earth and though the Mekon agrees, he promises Dan he will rue the day he ever asked to return home.

 Digby meanwhile seemingly driven mad by hunger agrees to serve the Mekon.
-Digby is of course lying and plans to turn on the Mekon as soon as possible.
+Digby however is in fact lying and secretly plans to turn on the Mekon as soon as possible.
 Only Dan however is aware that Digby is acting and the others think he has turned traitor.

 The Mekon subjects Digby to a mind test to see if he is being genuine.
 Digby manages to pass the test by focusing his thoughts entirely on food.
 The Mekon thus believes he is easy to control as he cares about nothing but food.